TheOdinProject/curriculum/javascript/react-js/router.md

 ### Learning Outcomes
 By the end of this lesson, you should be able to:

-- Explain how you add page routing to a React project
-- Explain the core three components of React Router
-- Explain how to ensure accurate routing to React components
+- Explain how `react-router-dom` works

 ### React Router